Article by John-Paul Tooth

-There's also one C-130 Hercules and one Voyager aircraft, which are used for transport and air-to-air refuelling.
-Two Sea King helicopters were used since the base's opening to undertake air transport and search and rescue missions.
+Until April last year, two Sea King helicopters were used to undertake air transport and search and rescue missions.

-These duties were taken over by AW189 helicopters in April however, flown by AAR Corp, after the MoD awarded the company a 10-year, £180 million contract to do so.
+These duties were handed over to AW189 helicopters flown by AAR Corp, however, after the MoD awarded the company a 10-year, £180 million contract to provide this capability.

-The Royal Navy contribution is made up of a frigate or guided missile destroyer alongside an RFA vessel in the South Atlantic and a patrol ship permanently close to the islands - currently HMS Clyde.
+The Royal Navy contribution is made up of a frigate or guided missile destroyer alongside an RFA vessel in the South Atlantic.

 An Ice Patrol Ship, HMS Protector, is also on station close to Antarctica for half of the year.
 Ships can dock at RAF Mount Pleasant's port facility, Mare Harbour.